History of the Lodge

 Part 3: Forms of Assistance

 The Lodge of Assistance has always remained flexible.
 The massive membership overlap with the Prince of Wales’s Lodge No 259, and the assistance offered to their Grand Stewards and Grand Stewards-nominate, lasted for almost half a century.
-Today there is just one member common to both 259 and 2773, and the relationship has largely ended.
+Today there is just one member common to both lodges, and the relationship has largely ended.

-The provision of assistance for those from the Household Brigade Lodge No 2614 whose military postings proved problematic, was never greatly taken up by that lodge.
+The provision of assistance for those from the Household Brigade Lodge No 2614 whose military postings proved problematic, also faded away over time.
 On 24th October 1956 the Secretary of 2773 wrote to the Secretary of 2614 reminding him of the existence of the Lodge of Assistance, and offering places in the lodge, but there was no significant response.
-Consequently the relationship between the Lodge of Assistance and its own mother lodge has declined, and again there is only one brother today with membership of both lodges.
+Consequently the relationship between the Lodge of Assistance and its own mother lodge has largely ended.

 The relationship with the Apollo University Lodge No 357 has remained strong, and is still current.
-There are still many Apollo initiates in the current membership of 2773, and it continues to offer rapid progression to Apollo men, and direct transfers from the ‘ladder’ of one lodge to that of the other.
-The current Secretary of the Lodge of Assistance left 357 as Senior Deacon and joined 2773 as Junior Warden.
+There are still many Apollo initiates in the current membership of 2773, and it continues to offer rapid progression to Apollo men, and even (in some circumstances) direct transfers from the ‘ladder’ of one lodge to that of the other.

 From the outset, the most significant membership overlap was with the Studholme Lodge No 1591 (now known as United Studholme Alliance Lodge) and there seems to have been a certain amount of assistance offered to that lodge in the early days.
 This relationship has since come to an end.